cvogt/cbt/examples/uber-jar-example/README.md

 In order to create uber jar: execute `cbt uberJar`.
 Produced jar will be in target folder.

-By default, jar name is your `cbt projectName`, you can provide other name via overriding `uberJarName` task.
+By default, jar name is your `cbt name`, you can provide other name via overriding `uberJarName` task.

 By default, main class is `Main`.
 You can provide custom main class via overriding `uberJarMainClass` task.